 Marina M. Álvarez

-PhD Student: Modern Mexican & Latinx Art
+PhD Candidate: Modern Mexican & Latinx Art

 Pronouns: she/her/ella